woman hugging golden retriever - showing a rescue dog love

 Your new rescue dog may be accustomed to being neglected or ignored.
 They may have been simply living in someone’s house or backyard without being given much attention.

 Walking, running, and playing with your rescue dog are great ways to show you care.
 This is important bonding time that requires you to be around your dog and can serve to build trust.
-(Once again, however, make sure to red your dog’s body language to learn what they enjoy and hate and never do anything they aren’t comfortable with.)

-The more positive experiences you can have with your new best furiend, the better!
+The more positive experiences you can have with your new pet, the better!

 Adopting a rescue dog can be a difficult process.
 These dogs have often been abused, neglected, and mistreated by their previous owners.
-As a result, many may find it hard to immediately trust humans again.
-Therefore, it can be difficult to show these dogs that you care, love, and aren’t a threat to them.
+As a result, many may need help to trust humans again immediately.
+With patience, care, empathy, and a gentle approach, you can earn their trust in time — and show your new pet that there are only good days ahead.